abdlkrim3/reservation-enset/README.md

 3. **Gateway-Service (Gateway Service)**
    - Based on Spring Cloud Gateway to route requests to the corresponding microservices.
-   - Integrates with Eureka Server or Consul Discovery for service discovery.
+   - Integrates with Eureka Server for service discovery.

 4. **Discovery-Service (Discovery Microservice)**
-   - Uses Eureka Server or Consul Discovery for microservices discovery in the architecture.
+   - Uses Eureka Server  for microservices discovery in the architecture.

 5. **Config-Service (Configuration Microservice)**
-   - Uses Spring Cloud Config or Consul Config for centralized configuration management.
+   - Uses Spring Cloud Config for centralized configuration management.

 6. **Angular-Front-App (Angular-based Frontend Application)**
    - Develops a user-friendly interface for viewing, creating, updating, and deleting reservations.